 During the handling of certain instructions, such as CALL and PUSHA, faults may occur in different sequences for the different processors.
 For example, during far calls, the Intel486 processor pushes the old CS and EIP before a possible branch fault is resolved.
 A branch fault is a fault from a branch instruction occurring from a segment limit or access rights violation.
 If a branch fault is taken, the Intel486 and P6 family processors will have corrupted memory below the stack pointer.
 However, the ESP register is backed up to make the instruction restartable.
-The P6 family processors do not corrupt memory below the stack pointer.
+The P6 family processors issue the branch before the pushes.
+Therefore, if a branch fault does occur, these processors do not corrupt memory below the stack pointer.
 This implementation difference, however, does not constitute a compatibility problem, as only values at or above the stack pointer are considered to be valid.
 Other operations that encounter faults may also corrupt memory below the stack pointer and this behavior may vary on different implementations.